khazanchiaditi/project4-230fall2017/README.md

 ![Mockups](https://github.com/khazanchiaditi/project4-230fall2017/tree/master/design_screens)

 ## Roles & Responsibilities
 Aahel will lead the design for the project and Aditi will lead the code.
-We will collaborate on both ends where Aditi will be helping with design research and implementation, while Aahel would be coding a portion of the web app.
+We will collaborate on both ends where Aditi will be helping with design research and implementation, while Aahel would be coding the documentation page.

+- **Aahel**
+  - Sketches
+  - Mockups (design and mood)
+  - Coding the documentation page
+  - Written Content

+- **Aditi**
+  - Proposal/design document
+  - Writing the documentation page
+  - Coding the interactive experience

 ## List of Resources